turboapps/docs/deploying/to_a_spoon_server/d-administration.md

       </tr>
       <tr>
          <td colspan="1"><strong>Directory Schema</strong></td>
-         <td colspan="1">&nbsp;Allows the administrator to specify which names in the LDAP directory will be imported into the Spoon Server user information.
+         <td colspan="1">&nbsp;Allows the administrator to specify which names in the LDAP directory will be imported into the Turbo Server user information.
 For more information, see <strong>Directory Schema</strong>, further down this page</td>
       </tr>
       <tr>
          <td colspan="1"><strong>Synchronized Items</strong></td>
-         <td colspan="1">Used to identify items in the directory tree that should be synchronized with Spoon Server.
+         <td colspan="1">Used to identify items in the directory tree that should be synchronized with Turbo Server.
 For more information, see <strong>Choosing Items to Synchronize</strong>, further down this page.</td>
       </tr>
 </table>